 Experimental medication for ADHD

-In this area, we address drugs and active substances for which there are indications of applicability in ADHD without a sufficiently reliable study situation, as well as drugs for ADHD that are currently under development.
+In this area, we address drugs and active ingredients for which there are indications of applicability in ADHD without a sufficiently robust study situation, as well as drugs for ADHD that are currently in development.

 CAUTION - DO NOT TAKE WITHOUT A DOCTOR!